vswapna3202/Mars-Rovers-Project/README.md

   do.
 It takes any three instructions L(rotate left), M(move forward), R(rotate right)
 - DO YOU WANT TO ENTER MORE ROVERS (Y/N): Input Y if more rovers data needs to be entered N if only this single rover needs to rotate and/or move
+- DO YOU WANT TO CONTINUE MOVING ROVER(S) FURTHER (Y/N): Input Y if you want rover(s) to contiue moving over the plateau and N if you want to stop rovers from moving
+- DO YOU WANT TO GIVE INSTRUCTION FOR ROVER: 1 (Y/N): Input Y if you want Rover 1 to continue moving to a new location and N if you do not want the rover to move
+- ENTER THE INSTRUCTION FOR ROVER MOVEMENT(L,R OR M): LMM specifies the rotations and movements the rover needs to do to continue moving to its new position.
+It is same value as ROVER INSTRUCTIONS L(rotate left), M(move forward), R(rotate right)
   ```